davidmarias53-source/davidmarias53-source/README.md

 # 👋 Hi, I’m David
-**Experienced Data Analyst transitioning into Analytics Engineering**
+**Experienced Data Analyst detting in depth knowledge of Data Science and learning more about Analytics Engineering**

 I design data models and analytics solutions that turn scaterred data into **clear, trusted business decisions**.
 My work is all about **business understanding, clean data modeling, and actionable insights**.